Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 * `OrgDb`:

-  The OrgDb packages encapsulate all the information we know about a given organism's genes as of a given date.
-GO terms, ontology, Entrez IDs, RefSeq ID, Ensembl IDs and many others.
-Because these data have nothing to do with where a gene is found they are not related to a genome build.
+  The OrgDb packages encapsulate all the information we know about a given organism's genes as of a given date, except for location information.
+This includes GO terms and ontology, Entrez IDs, RefSeq ID, Ensembl IDs and many others.
+Most of these data are updated by the annotation services on a regular basis; our semi-annual releases 'freeze' the data as of the release date.
+This is a tradeoff we make between being completely updated at all times and being able to generate reproducible research, based on a static set of annotations.

 * `ChipDb`:

-  The `ChipDb` packages contain a single mapping: probe Id to Entrez gene ID.
+  The `ChipDb` packages are lightweight packages that contain a single
-  The Entrez gene ID is also found in the `OrgDb` package but for those interested in just this single mapping, the `ChipDb` is a lighter weight option.
+  mapping: probe ID to Entrez gene ID.
+These packages work in concert with the `OrgDb` package for the same species to provide mappings from the probe ID to all other annotation data, using the internal probe ID to Entrez Gene mapping as a starting point.

 * `TxDb`:

   `TxDb` packages contain location information of transcripts, genes,